 Adapting array methodology to lower frequency data, I have investigated the influence of mantle structure on the wave SmKS, which has been used to study structure in the upper outer core (OC).
 Arrays allow me to detect changes in the direction of the incoming wave, in addition to travel time anomalies, all of which help me to map the 3D structure of the mantle.

 The recently deployed Alaskan element of Earthscope’s transportable array provides an opportunity to study the effects of upper mantle structure on the inner core wave PKPdf.
 The effect of the Alaskan slab can be seen in travel time anomalies that are usually attributed to the anisotropic character of the inner core.
-In an NSF funded project “Resolving the influence of mantle heterogeneity on estimates of inner core anisotropy”, I will employ waveform modelling to replicate the travel time anomalies of PKPdf, ab, and bc across Alaska (Frost et al., 2020; Frost and Romanowicz, 2021).
+In an NSF funded project “Resolving the influence of mantle heterogeneity on estimates of inner core anisotropy”, I employed array methods to measure the slowness, back-azimuth, and travel time anomalies of PKPdf, ab, and bc across Alaska (Frost et al., 2020; Frost and Romanowicz, 2021).
 We use our recent tomographic model of Alaska (Roecker, Frost, and Romanowicz, 2018, AGU) to predict the effect of the Alaskan upper mantle on PKPdf wave direction and find a very similar pattern.
 We use then consider the finite frequency effects of the Alaskan upper mantle: we use waveform modelling to predict the effects of the Alaskan slab on the PKPdf wave and match our observations.
 This suggests that the PKPdf travel times observed in Alaska are at least partially contaminated by the upper mantle structure.
 This helps me to both improve the resolution of inner core anisotropy, and understand the geometry of the subducted slab at depth.